Partially Observable Szilard Engines: Deterministic memories, parametrically optimized for work extraction

 \section{Deterministic memories, parametrically optimized for work extraction}

-The absolute maximum extractable work depends on the geometry of the box, that is, on the tilt angle $\theta$, see Eqs. (\ref{Imax}) and (\ref{upper-bound}).
-But the magnitude of the relevant information depends on the choice of data representation, via $p(m|x)$.
+The absolute maximum extractable work depends on the geometry of the box, that is, on $c$, see equations (\ref{Imax}) and (\ref{upper-bound}).
+But how much relevant information is retained in memory depends on the choice of data representation, via $p(m|x)$.
 Different representations capture different amounts of relevant information.

-To build intuition, we now explore what fraction of this maximally retainable relevant information can be extracted with deterministic $K$-state memories (coarse graining the x-axis into $K$ regions), where $K$ ranges from 2 to 5.
+To build intuition, we now explore what fraction of this maximally retainable relevant information can be extracted with deterministic $K$-state memories (coarse graining the $x$-axis into $K$ regions), where $K$ ranges from 2 to 5.

 Intuitively, one expects that coarse graining should respect the symmetry of the problem.
 For two states, the best way to coarse grain is to assign $m = {\rm sign}(x)$, as in the original \LS\ engine.
 For three states, the choice is more complicated, but can be parameterized by one parameter, $\ell$, that measures the size of the center partition.
 Four states can also be parameterized by just one parameter, due to symmetry.
 Five memory states are parameterized by two parameters.
-These parametrizations are shown in Fig. \ref{grrr}.
+These parametrizations are shown in figure \ref{grrr}.